ASamadKhan/behavioral-cloning/README.md

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+![alt text][image2]

 #### 3. Creation of the Training Set & Training Process

 In the first place I recrded more than two laps using the first track.
 I was not using the analog joystick so i was ot very happy with the data and in fact It was not helping me with the learning two.
 Then I decided to use udacity sample data.
 Here is one of the image from the centre camera.

-![alt text][image2]
+![alt text][image3]
 To produce more data I augmented the data.<br>
 Tot tackle day and night conditio random brightness was introduced.
 This is done first by converting image into HLS channel. then L channel was scalled with random value of brightness. below image shows how random brightness is introduced.

-![alt text][image3]
+![alt text][image4]
 To simulate the effect of car being at different position on the road camera images are shifted horizentally.
 This is done by adding an offset correspondin to the shift to the steering angle. images are also shfted vertically by random number by giving an effect of driving up or dow the slope.
-![alt text][image4]
+![alt text][image5]
 Shadow is introduced at random position in the image. below figure shows the effect of shadowing.
-![alt text][image5]
+![alt text][image6]
 To augment the data more , I also flipped images and angles. here is an image that has then been flipped:
-![alt text][image6]
+![alt text][image7]
 to remove horizon and car's hood 50 pixels from the top and 25 pixels from the bottom were cropped.
-![alt text][image7]
+![alt text][image8]
 In the last stage image was resized to 64*64.
-![alt text][image7]
+![alt text][image9]

 since there are three camera views so at any single time I am randomly picking only oe view.